SebastianIoanPop/SebastianIoanPop.github.io/_posts/2020-01-21-notice-board.md

 layout: post
 title: "D&D - The Notice Board"
 date: 2020-01-21
-excerpt: "The Wicked Goat notice board"
+excerpt: "The Saltmarsh notice board"
 tags: [D&D, tabletop]
 comments: true
 ---

 <img src="https://www.elventower.com/wp-content/uploads/2018/06/thumbnail.jpg" />

-# The Wicked Goat tavern
+# Any Saltmarsh tavern
 On the wall next to the door at the tavern sits a notice board, news and requests can be posted on this board by anyone and everyone.

 Currently the following requests are displayed: